Horní Slavkov

 Horní Slavkov ([ˈɦorɲiː ˈslafkof]; Schlaggenwald) is a town in Sokolov District in the Karlovy Vary Region of the Czech Republic.
-It has about 5,200 inhabitants.
+It has about 5,400 inhabitants.
 The historic town centre is well preserved and is protected by law as urban monument zone.

 Etymology

 The name Slavkov is derived from the personal name of its founder, Slávek of Rýzmburk.
-The adjective horní means "mining" and states that it was a mining settlement.
+The adjective horní means 'mining' and states that it was a mining settlement.

 Geography

 Horní Slavkov is located about 11 km southeast of Sokolov and 11 km southwest of Karlovy Vary.
 It lies in the Slavkov Forest.
 The highest point is the hill Krudum at 838 m above sea level.
+The Teplá River flows along the eastern municipal border.

 History

 A mining settlement was founded at the beginning of the 13th century.
 The first written mention of Horní Slavkov is from 1335, when it was named and extended into a small mining town.
 At the beginning of the 16th century, the town expanded and new residents came to it.
 Between 1494 and 1547, during the rule of the Pluh of Rabštejn family, Horní Slavkov became one of the largest mining towns thanks to the development of tin and silver ore mining.
 In 1547, it was promoted to a free mining town by Ferdinand I. The town became a centre of education and culture and there was also a Latin school.

 At the beginning of the 17th century, there was a permanent decline in mining, due to which the population has decreased.
 The Thirty Years' War further deepened the crisis.
 After the war, there was a boom in craft guild production (tinsmithing, pottery and stove making).
 A temporary revival of mining occurred at the beginning of the 18th century.
 Manufactory production of textiles and haberdashery appeared.
 The first Czech porcelain began to be produced here, when the factory was established in 1792.
 It reached its greatest development in the 19th century and made the town famous in the world at that time.